mjrulesamrat/gcp-data-engineer/README.md

 - Dataproc is a managed Apache Spark and Apache Hadoop service that lets you take advantage of open source data tools for batch processing, querying, streaming, and machine learning.
 Dataproc automation helps you create clusters quickly, manage them easily, and save money by turning clusters off when you don't need them.
 With less time and money spent on administration, you can focus on your jobs and your data.

-## 12. Cloud BigTable
+## 12. Cloud BigTable (No-SQL)

 - Cloud Bigtable is Google's NoSQL Big Data database service.
 It's the same database that powers many core Google services, including Search, Analytics, Maps, and Gmail.

 - Global distributed, RowKey concept

+- running large analytical workloads and building low-latency applications

+- HBase, Cassandra, AWS DynamoDB, Azure CosmosDB

 ## 13. Cloud BigQuery

 - BigQuery is Google's fully managed, petabyte scale, low cost analytics data warehouse.
 BigQuery is NoOps—there is no infrastructure to manage and you don't need a database administrator—so you can focus on analyzing data to find meaningful insights, use familiar SQL, and take advantage of our pay-as-you-go model.

-- Serverless
+- Serverless, real-time analytics, advanced and predictive analytics, large-scale events, and enterprises

+- AWS Redshift, Snowflake, and Azure SQL Data Warehouse

 ## 14. Cloud DataLab